To: John D.

 Subject: 'Snow is white' is true if and only if snow is white

-Thank you for your email of 25 April, with your second essay for the Metaphysics program, in response to the question, ''Snow is white' is true, if and only if snow is white.' - Discuss.
+Thank you for your email of 14 October, with your essay for units 4-6 of the Metaphysics program in response to the question, '''Snow is white' is true, if and only if snow is white.' - Discuss.'

-'Snow is white' is funny if and only if snow is white.
+To get back to the original question: what is interesting about the claim that 'Snow is white' is true if and only if snow is white?

-'Snow is H20' is true if and only if snow is H20.
+'P' is T if and only if P.

 All the best,